-It is no surprise therefore that we are big fans of a ‘bottom-up’ approach to value stream and agile delivery metrics.
-And indeed, all our experience across clients globally shows this to be a much more effective approach.
+It is no surprise that the Plandek team is a big fan of a ‘bottom-up’ approach to value stream and agile delivery metrics.
+All of our experience with clients globally shows this to be a much more effective approach.

-The ‘bottom-up’ approach still tends to be led by technology leadership, but it heavily involves teams in the selection and implementation of value stream/agile delivery metrics from the outset.
+Though the ‘bottom-up’ approach still tends to be led by technology leadership, it heavily involves teams in the selection and implementation of value stream/agile delivery metrics from the outset.

-It also requires a delivery metrics/analytics platform that is capable of providing highly customisable metrics dashboards for use by all the key personas – from Team Leaders (with their own team-level views) – to Delivery Managers and Product Managers etc – and beyond to technology leadership.
+However, this bottom-down approach requires a delivery metrics/analytics platform that is capable of providing highly-customisable Value Stream Metrics dashboards for use by all the key personas – from Team Leaders (with their own team-level views) to Delivery Managers and Product Managers, and all the way to the C-Suite.

-The graphic below shows an example Plandek team metrics dashboard, including sprint completion metrics owned by the team, that are part of an organisation-wide VSM initiative to improve value delivery.
+The example below shows a Plandek team metrics dashboard, including sprint completion metrics owned by the team which are part of an organisation-wide VSM initiative to improve value delivery.

 Example Team level agile metrics dashboard – showing sprint completion metrics